AvvyB/blender-multi-user/docs/quickstart.rst

 Session setup
 =============
-This section describe how to create or join a session.
+This section describe how to create or join a collaborative session.

 ---------------------
 1. User information's